jlesage/docker-handbrake/README.md

 `TV Shows` and `/output` is mapped to `/home/user/appvolumes/HandBrake` on the host, `/home/user/appvolumes/HandBrake/TV Shows` should be monitored by the application.

+### Time-based Automated Conversion

+The automatic video converter can be configured to convert videos only during a specific time range(s).
+This is useful to prevent the automatic video converter from running during the night (or day), active hours, etc.

+The time ranges are defined by the `AUTOMATED_CONVERSION_ALLOWED_TIME_RANGES` environment variable.

+The value of this variable is a comma-separated list of time ranges.
+The format of a single time range is `DAY-START_HOUR-END_HOUR`, where:
+  - `DAY` is a short name of the day of the week.
+It can be one of the following values: `Mon`, `Tue`, `Wed`, `Thu`, `Fri`, `Sat`, `Sun`.
+  - `START_HOUR` is the starting hour of the time range.
+It must be an integer between 0 and 23.
+  - `END_HOUR` is the ending hour of the time range.
+It must be an integer between 1 and 24.
+Always greater than `START_HOUR`.
+End hour is exclusive.

+`START_HOUR` and `END_HOUR` are optional.
+If `END_HOUR` is omitted, it defaults to `START_HOUR + 1`.
+If both `START_HOUR` and `END_HOUR` are omitted, the time range is set to the whole day (0-24).

+Examples of valid values:
+  - `Tue-14-18`: Convert videos only on Monday, between 14:00 and 17:59.
+  - `Wed-9-17,Thu-9-17,Fri-9-17`: Convert videos only on Wednesday, Thursday and Friday, between 9:00 and 16:59.
+  - `Sun-1-2`: Convert videos only on Sunday, between 1:00 and 1:59.
+Equivalent to `Sun-1`.
+  - `Mon-0-24`: Convert videos only on Monday, at any hour.
+Equivalent to `Mon`.
+  - `Fri-18-24,Sat,Sun,Mon-0-6`: Convert videos from Friday 18:00 to Monday 5:59.

 ## Intel Quick Sync Video